Prohelion/prohelion.github.io/_documentation/Open_Source/ArrowPoint_Tablet/GPS.md

 ---
-title: ArrowPoint Android GPS
+title: GPS
 tags: [ArrowPoint, Android, GPS]
 keywords: ArrowPoint, Android, GPS
 last_updated: November 22, 2019
 summary: "Reports on the vehicles current latitude and longitude"
-sidebar: arrowpoint_sidebar
-permalink: ArrowAndroid_GPS.html
+permalink: ArrowPoint_Tablet/GPS.html
-folder: ArrowPoint
+folder: ArrowPoint_Tablet
+order: 7
 ---

+## GPS
 The GPS tracking function is still a work in progress at this point, but we intend in the longer term for this to be used for lap tracking or position information (for example distance to next stop).

 At the moment, it simply shows your current latitude and longitude.